 - The budget and any cost sharing information

-- The attached proposal documents that will be submitted to the sponsor
+- The attached proposal documents that OSP will submit to the sponsor

 - Attachments of any other relevant documents needed by reviewers.

-While the application is created, it has a status of Composing.
-Once the application has been fully prepared with all but the final version of the scope of work for the sponsor, the preparer “completes” it.
+When the research team first creates the application, it has a status of Composing.
+Once the application has all but the final version of the scope of work for the sponsor, the preparer “completes” it.
 The status of the application changes to Routing and it moves into the campus approval phase.

 Preparers have the option to “withdraw” the application from routing to make adjustments, which changes its status to Withdrawn, and then re-complete it so that it resumes routing, resetting its status to Routing.

-Tip: An eGC1 originates from the original paper form which was called the GC-1 (Grant and Contracts form 1).
+Tip: The name “eGC1” comes from the original paper form which was the GC-1 (Grant and Contracts form 1).
 The “e” indicates the electronic version of this form.

-Each school or college at the UW defines its own approval “routing rules” which are built into SAGE.
+Each school or college at the UW defines its own approval “routing rules” to use with SAGE approvals.
 They indicate which unit level (division, department, dean) will need to review an application based on:

 - The PI’s department